networkit/networkit/Doc/doc/api/DevGuide.rst

 When an algorithms takes too long to produce a result, it can be interrupted with a SIGINT signal triggered by CTRL+C. When triggering from the Python shell while the runtime is in the C++ domain, execution is aborted and even terminates the Python shell.
-Therefor, we implemented a signal handler infrastructure in C++ that raises a special exception instead of aborting.
+Therefore, we implemented a signal handler infrastructure in C++ that raises a special exception instead of aborting.
 When implementing an algorithm, it is strongly encouraged to integrate the signal handler into the